-The Board affirms its overall responsibility for maintaining a sound governance, risk management and internal control systems and for reviewing their adequacy and effectiveness so as to so as to achieve the Group's corporate objectives and strategies and to establish risk appetite of the Group based on the corporate objectives, strategies, external environment, business nature and corporate lifecycle as well as safeguard all its stakeholders' interests and protecting the Group's assets.
-The Board is committed to the establishment and maintenance of an appropriate control environment and framework that is embedded into the corporate culture, processes and strategies of the Group.
-The Board delegates the duty of identification, assessment and management of key business risks to the Risk and Sustainability Management Committee ("RSMC") while the oversight roles are delegated to the Risk Management Committee (for risk management) and Audit Committee (for internal controls) whereby the Risk Management Committee and Audit Committee are assigned with the duty, through its Terms of Reference approved by the Board, to provide assurance to the Board on the adequacy and effectiveness of risk management and internal control systems of the Group respectively.
-Through the Risk Management Committee and Audit Committee, the Board is kept informed of all significant control issues brought to the attention of the Risk Management Committee and Audit Committee by the Management, the Internal Audit Function and the External Auditors.
+The Board affirms its overall responsibility for maintaining a sound governance, risk management and internal control system and for reviewing their adequacy and effectiveness so as to achieve the Group's business objectives and strategies, as well as to safeguard all its stakeholders' interests and protecting the Group's assets.
+The Board is to establish risk appetite of the Group based on the corporate objectives, strategies, external environment, business nature and corporate lifecycle.
+The Board is committed to the establishment and maintenance of an appropriate control environment that is embedded into the corporate culture, processes and strategies of the Group.
+The Board delegates the duty of identification, assessment and management of key business risks to the Risk and Sustainability Management Committee ("RSMC") while the oversight roles are delegated to the Risk Management Committee (for risk management) and Audit Committee (for internal controls).
+The Risk Management Committee and Audit Committee are assigned with the duty, through its Terms of Reference approved by the Board, to provide assurance to the Board on the adequacy and effectiveness of risk management and internal control system of the Group respectively.
+Through the Risk Management Committee and Audit Committee, the Board is kept informed of all significant control issues brought to the attention of the Risk Management Committee and Audit Committee by the Management, the internal audit function and the external auditors.

-The system of internal controls covers inter-alia, control environment, risk assessment, control activities, information and communication and monitoring activities.
-However, in view of the limitations that are inherent in any system of internal controls, the system of internal controls is designed to manage, rather than to eliminate, the risk of failure to achieve the Group's business objectives.
-Accordingly, the system of internal controls can only provide reasonable and not absolute assurance against material misstatement of losses and fraud.
+The system of internal control covers, inter-alia, control environment, risk assessment, control activities, information and communication as well as monitoring activities.
+However, in view of the limitations that are inherent in any system of internal control, the system of internal control is designed to manage, rather than to eliminate, the risk of failure to achieve the Group's business objectives.
+Accordingly, the system of internal control can only provide reasonable and not absolute assurance against material misstatement of losses and fraud.